Many visitors plan their travel to Santa Fe to coincide with particular exciting events held every year. Here are some highlights to help you plan!

 New Mexico is home to 19 Pueblos, and eight are located just north of Santa Fe!
 A top reason travelers visit The City Different is to attend a Pueblo Feast Day or Tribal Celebration and learn more about the culture of the first peoples.
 You are bound to have an enriching experience that will last a lifetime.

 Ski and snowboard at Ski Santa Fe, just 20 miles from downtown.
 Experience a range of sunny, snowy high-altitude terrain from beginner slopes to fun tree runs.
 Great food and beverage options and excellent local entertainment most weekends.
-Weather permitting, the winter season typically begins on Thanksgiving Day.
+Lift tickets and passes can be purchased online.

 This is a festival of the future, offering immersive and expansive art experiences in new media for all ages—animation, virtual and augmented realities, interactive installations and video, multimedia performances, experimental documentaries, workshops, and moreǃ Don’t miss this citywide pageant of cutting-edge phenomena.